rocknroll17/rocknroll17/README.md

 ## Hi there 👋
 - 🌱 I’m currently learning in Chung-Ang University
-- 👯 I'm currently working on a project "Easysploit"
+- 👯 I'm currently working on a project "MariaDB MCP Server"
 - 🤔 I'm currently interested in midstream decryption of HTTPS traffic to inspect malicious files

 ## Bio